-If you find yourself at home during the Christmas and New Year's Even break, it’s great time for a clear out.
+If you find yourself at home during the Christmas and New Year’s Eve break, it’s a great time to declutter and reorganise your home.

-Take stock of what’s around you in your home and look to getting rid of unwanted and unused items that create disorder in your life, so you can start the New Year fresh and clutter free.
+Take stock of what’s around you and look to getting rid of unwanted and unused items that create disorder in your life, so you can start the New Year fresh and clutter free.

 Now that you have your loot safely home and hung, stored or put on display, throw away the box it came in.
 If it’s unmarked and you’re likely to reuse it, make sure you have a place to store it first, or press it straight into service as you pack away your Christmas decorations in coming weeks.
 Otherwise, recycle it.

-If yours has been a revolving door of guests and parties to attend with plates of food, never more than now can you gauge which Tupperware or other plastic food containers simply don’t suit your needs.
+If your home has been a revolving door of guests and parties to attend with plates of food, now is a good time to gauge which food containers simply don’t suit your needs.

-Platters are one of the most cumbersome items to store so must earn their keep on big occasions.
+Serving platters are one of the most cumbersome items to store and must earn their keep on big occasions.
 If you didn’t use it this Christmas, let it go.